 He paused and then screwed up his little face.
 “You’re pretty old, though, Mom.
 By the time I’m an architect, you’ll probably be dead.”

 It’s on the market for $1.695 million.
-Check the listing at Village Properties for more photos and information.
+Check the listing for more information.